FAQ

 For most classes a very normal sport outfit: shorts, top & (anti-slip) socks.

-As you will level up, your shorts might get shorter, your tops sexier but it's a personal choice.
+As you will level up, your shorts might get shorter for a better grip, your tops sexier but it's a personal choice.

 Bare skin (legs & arms) is very helpful to have a good grip on the pole for figures.
 If you have long hair, tie it up until you have enough practice to let them loose.

-Burlesque, Exotic & Gogo require wearing High Heels.
+Burlesque, Pole Low Flow, Exotic & Gogo require wearing High Heels.

 There is a description with pictures on the booking page for outfit options.